Skip to content

 • Query operations return the corresponding query results, such as a single entity object or a list of entity objects.

-By using the ActiveRecord pattern, developers can write database operation code more concisely while maintaining clarity and maintainability.
-This pattern is particularly suitable for simple CRUD operations, significantly reducing the need for repetitive code.
+By using the ActiveRecord pattern, you can write database operation code more concisely while maintaining code clarity and maintainability.
+This pattern is particularly suitable for simple CRUD operations and can significantly reduce repetitive code.

 SimpleQuery

-SimpleQuery is a utility class provided by MyBatis-Plus.
-It encapsulates the results of a selectList query, allowing them to be processed in a Stream-like manner, thereby simplifying API calls.
+SimpleQuery is a utility class provided by MyBatis-Plus that wraps the results of selectList queries, allowing you to process them using Stream operations, which simplifies API calls.

-A notable feature of SimpleQuery is its peeks parameter, which is a variable argument of type Consumer....
-This means you can chain multiple operations, and these operations will be executed sequentially when the query results are processed.
+One notable feature of SimpleQuery is its peeks parameter, which is a variable argument of type Consumer....
+This means you can chain multiple operations that will execute sequentially when the query results are processed.

-For usage examples of SimpleQuery, refer to the official test case.
+For usage examples of SimpleQuery, refer to the official test cases.

 Usage Steps